Frequently Asked Questions

 A: OpenFOAM has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics.

-A more detailed description can be found on the OpenFOAM website(opens a new window).
+A more detailed description can be found on the OpenFOAM website.

 Q: Where did my OpenFOAM job output go?